Skip to main contentSkip to Table of Contents

 Agency Head Message

-Fiscal Year 2023 was a year of continued success.
-The Access Board continues to develop accessibility requirements, provide technical assistance and training, and enforce access requirements for the Federal government.
+Fiscal Year 2025 was a year of continued success.
+The Access Board continues to develop accessibility requirements, provide technical assistance and training, and enforce access requirements for the federal government.
 We will continue to strive for excellence to fulfill our responsibilities to provide accessibility for people with disabilities.

 Sincerely,